Yamaha B2 upright piano - A Strange Choice?

 New and used prices.

 You can buy a Yamaha B2 new for around £4000.
-Expect to pay around 20-25% less for a used one.
+This is around the same price as a far superior reconditioned Yamaha U1

 Alternative models to consider similar to this.